brittbarrett/Homework-2---CSS---Bootstrap/README.md

 - was unable to get the footer to appear on the bottom of the screen even after looking at bootstrap documentation and applying the correct classes.

+- my .btn:active class is not styling properly for some reason.

 ## Directions

 - Create the following files files: `index.html`, `portfolio.html` and `contact.html`.